Edit

 Client SDK

-If you're interested in using Consul for your service discovery, there are Client SDKs for most popular languages.
+If interested in using Consul for service discovery, Client SDKs are available for most popular languages.

-The Membership Table Provider makes use of Consul's Key/Value store functionality with Check-And-Set (CAS) operations.
-When each Silo starts, it registers two key-value entries, one that contains the Silo details and one that holds the last time the Silo reported it was alive.
-The latter refers to diagnostics "I'm alive" entries and not to failure detection heartbeats, which are sent directly between the silos and aren't written into the table.
-All writes to the table are performed with CAS to provide concurrency control, as necessitated by Orleans's Cluster Management Protocol.
+The Membership Table Provider uses Consul's Key/Value store functionality with Check-And-Set (CAS) operations.
+When each Silo starts, it registers two key-value entries: one containing Silo details and one holding the last time the Silo reported it was alive.
+The latter refers to diagnostic "I'm alive" entries, not failure detection heartbeats, which are sent directly between silos and aren't written to the table.
+All writes to the table use CAS to provide concurrency control, as required by Orleans's Cluster Management Protocol.

-Once the Silo is running, you can view these entries in your web browser at http://localhost:8500/v1/kv/?keys&pretty, which displays something like:
+Once the Silo runs, view these entries in a web browser at http://localhost:8500/v1/kv/?keys&pretty.
+The output looks similar to this:

 [